odinblockchain/DiscordHelpbot/README.md

 # DiscordHelpbot
-A helpful bot for the ODIN Discord.
-Answers most questions the community may have!
+A helpful bot for the ODIN Blockchain community Discord.
+Trello integration allows for management of frequently-asked-questions as well as community feedback tracking for posted answers.